-In 2017 started construction works for expanding the current dock with 100 m (328) in order to allow berthing of large yachts (by 2018) and with additional 220 m (722 ft) to allow cruise ship berthing (by 2019).
+In 2017 started construction works for expanding the current dock with 100 m (328) in order to allow berthing of large yachts (by 2018) and with additional 220 m (722 ft) to allow large-sized cruise ship berthing (by 2019).
 The berth expansion project was budgeted around USD 20 million.
 The port's first (mega yacht) berth extension will allow handling of 20-30 large yachts annually

 Port's statistics show that an average cruise tourist spends around USD 125 per day while the ship is docked.
 The average daily spending by mega-yacht passengers is around USD 300 pp per day.

 The Playa del Carmen cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Playa del Carmen, Calica, Mexico.

 If you lose the Playa del Carmen location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.